 What will the format be of the networking event?

 We want each networking event to be fairly relaxed BUT we also want it to be useful and interactive.
-So we are going to balance free networking and chat time with some formal elements.
+So we are going to balance free and speed networking and chat time with some formal elements such as discussing the recent local music festival Rhythm & Ride and what we can do next time, showcasing the work of a local artist, a local creative giving us a little workshop of their skills etc.

-Please feel free to put yourself forward to do a talk at a future network – no more than 15 minutes required and you are absolutely welcome to give out your contact details to the group for potential future business.
+Please feel free to put yourself forward to contribute a workshop at a future network – no more than 30-60 minutes required and you are absolutely welcome to give out your contact details to the group for potential future business.

-And we will encourage one or two ‘show and tells’ each event – where creatives are invited to present their latest work or projects or products.
-So that could be your latest design work, a successful completed art project, some new fashion lines you created etc…
+And we will encourage ‘show and tells’ at events too – where creatives are invited to present their latest work or projects or products.
+So that could be your latest design work, a successful completed art project, some new fashion lines you created etc…let me know if you have something to share.

 What if I’m by myself?